platformsh/platformsh-docs/src/gettingstarted/cli/api-tokens.md

 A common use case for an API token is to allow the Platform.sh CLI to be run on an app container, often via a cron hook.
 An API token is necessary for authentication, but the CLI will be able to auto-detect the current project and environment.

 First, obtain an API token as above.
-Set it as the [top-level](https://docs.platform.sh/development/variables.html#top-level-environment-variables) environment variable `env:PLATFORMSH_CLI_TOKEN` either through the Management Console or via the CLI, like so:
+Set it as the [top-level](https://docs.platform.sh/development/variables.html#top-level-environment-variables) environment variable `env:PLATFORMSH_CLI_TOKEN` either through the console or via the CLI, like so:

 ```bash
 platform variable:create -e master --level environment --name env:PLATFORMSH_CLI_TOKEN --sensitive true --value 'your API token'